High-density lipoprotein: Epidemiology

 Men tend to have noticeably lower HDL concentrations, with smaller size and lower cholesterol content, than women.
 Men also have a greater incidence of atherosclerotic heart disease.
-Alcohol consumption tends to raise HDL levels, and moderate alcohol consumption is associated with lower cardiovascular mortality.
-Recent studies confirm the fact that HDL has a buffering role in balancing the effects of the hypercoagulable state in type 2 diabetics and decreases the high risk of cardiovascular complications in these patients.
+Studies confirm the fact that HDL has a buffering role in balancing the effects of the hypercoagulable state in type 2 diabetics and decreases the high risk of cardiovascular complications in these patients.
 Also, the results obtained in this study revealed that there was a significant negative correlation between HDL and activated partial thromboplastin time (APTT).

 Epidemiological studies have shown that high concentrations of HDL (over 60 mg/dL) have protective value against cardiovascular diseases such as ischemic stroke and myocardial infarction.
 Low concentrations of HDL (below 40 mg/dL for men, below 50 mg/dL for women) increase the risk for atherosclerotic diseases.

 Data from the landmark Framingham Heart Study showed that, for a given level of LDL, the risk of heart disease increases 10-fold as the HDL varies from high to low.
 On the converse, however, for a fixed level of HDL, the risk increases 3-fold as LDL varies from low to high.

-Even people with very low LDL levels under statins treatment are exposed to increased risk if their HDL levels are not high enough.
+Even people with very low LDL levels achieved by statin treatment are exposed to increased risk if their HDL levels are not high enough.

+Very high HDL-C levels (≥80 mg/dL in men, ≥100 mg/dL in women) appears to be detrimental to cardiovascular outcomes.
+Several genetic conditions cause abnormally low or high HDL-C levels, often without the expected change in cardiovascular disease rates.
+In fact, when many known correlates of CVD risks are controlled for, HDL-C does not have any correlation with cardiovascular event risks.
+In this way, HDL-C only seems to serve as an imperfect, but easy-to-measure, proxy for a healthy lifestyle.
+What does correlate well with CVD risks even when these factors are controlled for is a direct measure of the capability for reverse cholesterol transport in a person's blood serum, the cholesterol efflux capacity (CEC).